-From the perspective of optimization, O0 outperforms the other options, which is intuitive since the compilation optimization aims to improve code performance by streamlining the code and reducing the frequency of memory accesses, which undoubtedly makes it more difficult to recover variable types.
-Further observation reveals that the difference in effectiveness between O1, O2, and O3 is smaller than the difference in effectiveness between O0 and O1, which is consistent with the observation in Figure \ref{fig:pattern.of.storage}.
+From the perspective of optimization, O0 outperforms the other options, which is intuitive since optimization aims to streamline code and reduce memory accesses, making variable type recovery harder.
+Further observation reveals that the gap between O1, O2, and O3 is smaller than that between O0 and O1, which is consistent with the observation in Figure \ref{fig:pattern.of.storage}.
 As a whole, the difference in effectiveness between optimization options is smaller than that between architectures, which suggests that we perform better robustness of the optimization options.

 \textbf{Efficiency Evaluation.} We record the time delays of different stages in terms of function level, this is because the basic unit of program analysis is the function.
-Calculating the processing time of each variable within a function separately would lead to repeated calculations of function delays, which would not accurately reflect the Efficiency of our method.
+Calculating the processing time of each variable within a function separately would lead to repeated calculations of function delays, which would not accurately reflect the efficiency of our method.

 We find that preprocessing time shows some regularity across architectures and optimization options.
 In terms of architecture, the preprocessing time for x64 and x86 architectures is on average 10.12 ms higher than ARM and MIPS architectures.
-Our analysis suggests that this is due to the fact that the x64 and x86 architectures belong to the Complex Instruction Set Architecture (CISC), which leads to a longer time for lifting and program analysis, while the ARM and MIPS architectures belong to the Reduced Instruction Set Architecture (RISC), which is easier to analyze.
+Our analysis suggests this is because the x64 and x86 architectures belong to the Complex Instruction Set Architecture (CISC), which leads to a longer time for lifting and program analysis, while the ARM and MIPS architectures belong to the Reduced Instruction Set Architecture (RISC), which is easier to analyze.
 In terms of optimization options, the O1, O2, and O3 optimization levels have relatively shorter preprocessing times due to the performance optimization of the code.